ktranfullerton2000/GitHubVN/README.md

  - Then install Ren'Py to a directory of your choice.
 - Clone the GitHubVN repository to a directory of your choice.
 - Open Ren'Py and Select "Preferences".
 Then set "Projects Directory" to the directory containing the cloned repository.
-	- Make sure you select the Directory that contains the folder: "GitHubVN"
+	- Make sure you select the "GitHubVN" Directory that contains the folder: "GitHubVN"
 - At the same "Preferences" menu, set your editor to Atom.
 	- Doing this will automatically install an Atom editor to Ren'Py.
 - Now you're all set to play the game or contribute!
 If you have any issues feel free to message me after viewing the tutorial video included.